Esri/arcgis-experience-builder-sdk-resources/widgets/use-expression/README.md

 This sample demonstrates how to resolve expression for multiple records in a custom widget.

+In setting panel, select a data source and add an expression.
+In widget, you will see the expression is resolved to value.
+Please note the sample will only load the first page (100 records by default).

 ## How to use the sample

 Clone the [sample repo](https://github.com/esri/arcgis-experience-builder-sdk-resources) and copy this widget's folder (within `widgets`) to the `client/your-extensions/widgets` folder of your Experience Builder installation.